wlads/reefpoints/source/posts/2014-04-29-the-problem-with-server-rendered-errors.md

 Let's imagine for a moment that we can properly map all the properties back to their client-side equivalents.
 Now what?
 How do you resolve these validation errors?
-How do you know in the UI when the valdiation error has been resolved to clear the message?
+How do you know in the UI when the validation error has been resolved to clear the error message?
 Are you preventing data submission until your client model is valid?
-If the errors are happening server-rendered the odds are high that these are not validations that can be known to be resolved on the client unless you do another data submission and wait to see how the server responds.
+If the errors are happening server-side the odds are high that these are not validations that can be known to be resolved on the client unless you do another data submission and wait to see how the server responds.